wunderfox/wunderfox/README.md

-Wunderfox - a web browser.
+Wunderfox - a secure and fast web browser.
 =========================

 Wunderfox is a fork of Firefox.
 Wunderfox is secure and fast web browser.
 Wunderfox supports modern web standards such as HTML5.